rmccarthyiii/js-reaction/README.md

 # js-reaction

 A simple reaction test built with HTML5, CSS, and JavaScript.
 The css container is made so that desktop computers, laptops, tablets, and phones can see the same output no matter size of resolution.
+Added in fastest time and average time.

 Live demo here: http://gorandm.com/reaction.html